Scottish Gaelic phonology and orthography: History of the discipline

 In the period between 1950 and 1963, fieldwork was carried out to document all then remaining Gaelic dialects, culminating in the publication of the five-volume Survey of the Gaelic Dialects of Scotland by the Dublin Institute for Advanced Studies in 1997.
 The survey collected data from informants as far south as Arran, Cowal, Brig o' Turk, east to Blairgowrie, Braemar and Grantown-on-Spey, north-east to Dunbeath and Portskerra and all areas west of these areas, including St Kilda.

 Vowels

-The following is a chart of the monophthong vowel phonemes appearing in Scottish Gaelic:
+The following is a chart of the monophthong vowel phonemes that appear in most dialects of Scottish Gaelic: